MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Permissions

-The actions you can take on a workspace depend on the permissions you have in both the workspace and Azure DevOps.
+- The actions you can take on a workspace depend on the permissions you have in both the workspace and Azure DevOps.
 For a more detailed discussion of permissions, see [Permissions](./git-integration-process.md#permissions).

+- If the workspace and repo are in two different regions, cross-geo export must be enabled by the tenant admin.
+For more information, see [Enable git actions on workspaces residing in other geographical locations](../../admin/git-integration-admin-settings.md#enable-git-actions-on-workspaces-residing-in-other-geographical-locations).

 ## Considerations and limitations